Mermaid: Colonial Brazil

-The specimen's account and illustration was later reproduced by Linnaeus, who captioned the beast "Siren Bartholini", hence "Bartholin's Siren".

-Bartholin was actually not the sole proprietor of the specimen, but he came into possession of its hand and ribs, which he also illustrated in his book (figures above).
+The specimen's account and illustration was later reproduced by Linnaeus, who captioned the beast "Siren Bartholini".
+Bartholin was actually not the sole proprietor of the specimen, but he came into possession of its hand and ribs, which he illustrated in his book.
 Based on the illustration, the "hand" has been determined to be the front flipper belonging to a manatee by a team of researchers.
 Bartholin himself had argued that it was a sea mammal closely related to seals (phocae).
 His rationale was that since there are several marine counterparts to land mammals e.g. "sea-horses", the possibility of a marine creature with striking likeness to humans could not be ruled out, though they should all be classified among seal-kind.
 Erasmus Francisci (Erasmus Finx, 1668) associated this Brazilian specimen with the local native lore of the "Yupiapra" (Ipupiara).

+Dutch Formosa

+According to Frederick Coyett, the last Dutch governor of Formosa (aka Taiwan), many people saw mermaids appearing in the waters near the Fort Zeelandia during Koxinga's 17th-century attack on the Dutch.
+The Dutch came to the waterways to search carefully, but they were gone.
+It was regarded as a sign of imminent disaster.